joseph-a-levine/authoring/_older/november_2022.md

 I heard the 2021 album *Crisis and Opportunity — London* from Myele Manzanza, a kiwi percussionist, in early November, and only found out that it has since been followed by *Crisis and Opportunity Vol. 2 — Peaks* and *Crisis and Opportunity Vol. 3 — Unfold* when I went to write about volume 1.
 The second and third volumes were released rapid fire this summer, and while neither of them match the frantic energy of *London*, Manzanza is building towards something new and definite.
 Listening to the entire project over three hours, I got the feeling of reading a book series back to back — this is always a smoother, more manufactured reading experience than reading the books as they're released.
 Manzanza's through-lines are more likely imagined than in literature, but it's much preferred.
 Maybe we should bring back three-hour albums.

 Sidenote — why are musical artists' websites consistently bad?
 If someone doesn't have a wikipedia page, as Manzanza finds himself, their website is the first place I'll stop.
-But I consistently find slopping bios and out-of-date discographies.
-I'm well aware this page is full of typos, but I'm not trying to sell you anything!
+But I consistently find sloppy bios and out-of-date discographies.
+I'm well aware this website is full of typos, but I'm not trying to sell you anything!
 If I were using this page to pitch readers, you can bet I'd be adding every album and feature to my "about" page.

 And the promised meme: